A Day Trip from Dublin: The Bray to Greystones Walk

 When I arrived there was a small ice cream shop, so that’s what I went with.
 I enjoyed it with a view of the harbor and older gentlemen playing beautiful music on the benches next to me.

 If a post-hike beer is more your style, then try the Beach House for a pint and some pub grub.
-Or if you want a healthier option to support the exercise you just did, head into town for the famous vegan restaurant Happy Pear.
+Or if you want a healthier option, head into the town of Greystones for the famous vegan restaurant Happy Pear.

 Returning to Dublin